steunix/passweaver-api/docs/index.md

 ### Environment

-Your environment must expose these 3 variables (these are the default names, they can be changed in config.json):
+Your environment must expose these 2 variables (these are the default names, they can be changed in config.json):

-- `VAULTED_MASTER_KEY`: the AES-256-GCM key used for encryption
+- `PASSWEAVER_MASTER_KEY`: the AES-256-GCM key used for encryption
-- `VAULTED_PRISMA_URL`: the database connection string
+- `PASSWEAVER_PRISMA_URL`: the database connection string

 ### Database

-Vaulted API uses PostgreSQL as RDBMS and Prisma to access it.
+PassWeaver API uses PostgreSQL as RDBMS and Prisma to access it.

 LIMITATION: ATM Prisma does not allow to specify a column length for text columns, so they are all created with the maximum width allowed by the single backend; this is of course sub-optimal and will be addressed in a later version.

 To initialize the db:

-- ensure `VAULTED_PRISMA_URL` variable is set and that it points to a valid PostgreSQL database
+- ensure `PASSWEAVER_PRISMA_URL` variable is set and that it points to a valid PostgreSQL database
 - run `npx prisma db push`

 To feed initial built-in data: